Using OCSP, LDAP & HTTP for Certificate Checkingin a Large Scale Distributed Environment and over Constrained Networks

 PKI is specified in X.509 and the original X.509 was closely coupled with the X.500 directory.
 The names of entities represented in a certificate are "Directory Names" and the model is that all entities have entries in a directory that is used in support of the PKI.
 In particular, there are entries for all Certification Authorities (CAs).

 When a certificate is revoked, it is added to a Certificate Revocation List (CRL) which is digitally signed by the CA or by an entity authorized by the CA. This CRL is then placed into the CA's entry in the directory.
 When a certificate is being checked, the Relying Party (RP), which is the entity checking the certificate, will read the CRL to see if the certificate being checked has been revoked.
 In a distributed environment, directory replication would ensure that the CA's entry and the CRL are available locally to the RP.

 This is a coherent model fully supported by the Isode product set.
-For further information see [Distributed Directory in support of large scale PKI].

 The original model of PKI that relied on directory to distribute certificate revocation information evolved to enable operation without a fully interconnected "global directory".
 The key change was inclusion of CRL Distribution Point (CRLDP) in a certificate, which enables the CA issuing the certificate to include information on where to obtain a CRL from.
 This enables a CA to publish CRLs using a choice of mechanisms which are described in subsequent sections.

 A consequence of this architectural shift is that the location of certificate checking information is controlled by the CA and will generally be at a location convenient to the CA, which may not be ideal for the RP.
 The consequences of this are reviewed later.

 The first type of CRLDP is Lightweight Directory Access Protocol (LDAP).
 This is superficially similar to the directory approach.
 The distinction is clarified here: